 Certain types of evidence must be promptly preserved or lost forever, such as electronic data (electronic control modules/units and on-board computers) and roadway evidence (skid marks, yaw marks, and road gouges).
 Additionally, many trucking companies have policies in place to purge documents such as driver's logs, pre-trip inspections, fuel receipts, and maintenance records after a short period of time.
 If too much time goes by, when these crucial documents are requested they will be gone.
 Generally, personal injury and wrongful death claims in Georgia have a statute of limitation of two years from the date of a victim’s injury or death, further making time of the essence in these claims.Consult a Knowledgeable Marietta Truck Accident Lawyer

-If you have been seriously injured or lost a loved one to a tractor-trailer collision it is important to hire an experience trucking lawyer immediately.
-At The Persons Firm, we hire experts with exceptional qualifications and skills and immediately begin our investigation to locate and preserve valuable evidence.
+If you have been seriously injured or lost a loved one to a tractor-trailer collision it is important to hire an experienced trucking lawyer immediately.
+At The Persons Firm, we hire experts with exceptional qualifications and skills so that we can immediately begin our investigation to locate and save valuable evidence.
 We also make a spoliation demand on the trucking company with an exhaustive list of documents and data that must be preserved.

-The firm represents clients on a contingent fee basis, which means the client pays nothing unless there is a recovery.
-To contact us regarding your trucking case, you can call us for a free consultation at 770-424-5125, fill out our online form, or send us an e-mail.
+Our firm represents clients in Marietta as well as the surrounding areas, and offer legal services on a contingent fee basis, which means the client pays nothing unless they recover damages themselves.
+Please contact our office today for a free consultation regarding your trucking case, by calling (770) 424-5125, filling out our online form, or sending us an e-mail.

 - Trucking Resources